sisko1990/JPHANtOM/README.md

-PHANtOM
+JPHANtOM
 =======

-PHANtOM is a Joomla! component and is an acronym for Password Hash ANd pOlicy Manager
+JPHANtOM is a Joomla! component and is an acronym for Password Hash ANd pOlicy Manager.